CommonGarden/Grow-IoT/README.md

 [![Join the chat at https://gitter.im/CommonGarden/Grow-IoT](https://badges.gitter.im/CommonGarden/Grow-IoT.svg)](https://gitter.im/CommonGarden/Grow-IoT?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-### Under active development
-Join the conversation!
-There are many ways to contribute.

-Since this project lies at the intersection of hardware, software, design, living things, etc... we've setup special Gitter (Slack sucks) channel rooms:

-* [Grow-IoT Developers chat](https://gitter.im/CommonGarden/Grow-IoT): *Let's build something useful and push the boundaries of our knowledge.*
-* [UX / UI designers chat](https://gitter.im/CommonGarden/UX):  *Making things usable for people who don't know shit about Javascript is what we **need** to do.*
-* [Hardware makers](https://gitter.im/CommonGarden/Makers): *How can we make your job easier?*
-* [Growers chat](https://gitter.im/CommonGarden/Growers): *How can we make your job easier?*

 The webcomponent powered hypothetical WoT (web of things) framework of the future allows you to:
 * Securely connect and store data from sensors and actuators
 * Create custom devices / things with webcomponents